-The Work Placement Program provides you with access to host employer work sites where you can engage in industry experience related to your VET Courses.
-The HTC VET courses form part of the College Higher School Certificate curriculum.
+The Work Placement Program provides you with access to host employer work sites where you can engage in industry experience related to your trade/VET courses.
+These courses form part of the College Higher School Certificate curriculum.

 The College has a responsibility to:

 ensure that the placements are appropriate for your skill level and trade course.

 negotiate your work-based training program or the activities you will undertake when you attend the workplace.

 work with your host employer to identify and ensure compliance with safety and other mandatory requirements, including child protection.